 Does it really have to be cycling clothing?

 A: Let's say you want to ride your MTB through the winter forest.
 A snowsuit wouldn't be bad, would it?!
 Yes, it would!
-Especially if you're wearing many layers on top of each other, and especially if those layers are made of thicker fabrics, you should definitely opt for special cycling clothing !
+Especially if you wear many layers on top of each other, and especially if these layers consist of thicker fabrics, you should definitely opt for special cycling clothing !

-- Only tops and pants that are really designed for cyclists are adapted to the riding position.
+- Only tops and pants that are truly designed for cyclists are adapted to the riding posture.
 Other clothes, even sportswear, would pinch in some places, wrinkle in others, and chafe.

-- Winter cycling clothing not only has a special cut but also a unique construction.
-For example, seams in the seat area are avoided so they don't bother or chafe.
+- Winter cycling clothing features not only a special cut but also a unique construction.
+For example, seams in the seat area are avoided so they don't disturb or chafe.

-- If you're wearing multiple layers on top of each other, this is very important because many seams in the wrong place can mean chafed skin!
+- When you wear multiple layers on top of each other, this is very important because many seams in the wrong place can mean chafed skin!

-- Winter cycling jackets also have an interesting feature: They are particularly dense on the front and sleeves and especially breathable on the back to keep the headwind in check.
+- Winter cycling jackets also have an interesting feature: they are particularly dense at the front and sleeves and particularly breathable at the back to effectively keep the wind at bay.

-- The materials are adapted to the requirements of cyclists.
-They are elastic, quick-drying, easy to care for, and often odor-resistant.
+- The materials are adapted to the needs of cyclists.
+They are elastic, quick-drying, easy to care for, and often odor-inhibiting.

-- Membranes and coatings are responsible for functionality, making the outer shell waterproof, windproof, or particularly insulating.
+- Membranes and coatings are responsible for functionality, making the outer skin waterproof, windproof, or particularly insulating.

 |